 ON THIS PAGE: You will find out more about the factors that increase the chance of developing brain stem glioma.
-To see other pages in this guide, use the menu on the side of your screen.
+To see other pages in this guide, use the menu.

 A risk factor is anything that increases a person’s chance of developing a tumor.
 Although risk factors often influence the development of a tumor, most do not directly cause a tumor.
 Some people with several risk factors never develop a tumor, while others with no known risk factors do.